 Deus Ex was all “you’re there, brah,” and Human Revolution was like “for some reason, I thought Metal Gear Solid was a great stealth series, and this first-person game with roots in Thief should emulate that.”

-And then there's Thief, but the less said about it the better.
+And then there’s Thief, but the less said about that the better.

 Somewhere along the way, games became too gamey for their own good.
 I think it’s because they started following the idea of gamification — this is a real thing — and their games became about Motivating Player Behaviour For Positive Outcomes or whatever than, like… being real spaces.